Understanding SOC 2 Audit

 Step 5: The Formal Audit

-In the SOC 2 checklist, ensure that an official SOC 2 audit is performed by an independent third-party auditor.
-Verify that the auditor evaluates the controls’ effectiveness and checks their alignment with the Trust Services Criteria.
+In the SOC 2 checklist, ensure that an independent third-party SOC 2 auditor performs an official SOC 2 audit.
+Please verify that the auditor evaluates the controls’ effectiveness and checks their alignment with the Trust Services Criteria.

 Step 6: Report Issuance